 This story describes how, while the Indonesian government has significantly stepped up its food and nutrition security (FNS) programme for the ‘first thousand days of life’ by targeting pregnant mothers and under twos in recent years, another important section of society – the younger generation - has remained largely overlooked.
 Centennials and millennials represent almost a third (30%) of Indonesia’s 238 million population and are predicted to account for a so-called ‘demographic bonus’ of as much as 70% by 2045.

-The story highlights how the SNV Voice for Change Partnership (V4CP) programme realised that tapping the vast potential of centennials and millennials today, as the parents of tomorrow, is imperative for the country’s social and economic well-being.
+The story highlights how the Voice for Change Partnership (V4CP) programme realised that tapping the vast potential of centennials and millennials today, as the parents of tomorrow, is imperative for the country’s social and economic well-being.
 While some other programmes are working to improve nutrition among teenagers in schools, they do not reach out to the broader demographic.
-To bridge this critical gap, the V4CP programme decided to work with five local civil society organisations (CSOs) in order to initiate a fully inclusive, burgeoning movement called Millennials’ Voice.
+To bridge this critical gap, five local civil society organisations (CSOs) initiated a fully inclusive, burgeoning movement called Millennials’ Voice.

 Today, Millennials’ Voice is tapping into fresh ideas to improve FNS across the country - ideas that are garnered, developed and shared through a digital approach to advocacy and campaigns.
 As it escalates, the movement promises to bolster the health and well-being of millions of millennials and youngsters.
 In doing so, it promises to influence the trajectory of change across Indonesia and significantly enhance the country’s emerging development as the government prepares to make the forthcoming demographic bonus a ‘Golden Generation 2045’.